Understanding the Marketing Funnel: 5 Strategies to Improve Your Email Marketing

 The value of Godiva’s email below is twofold.
 First, Godiva delights their valued customers with special deals.
 Second, by offering a one-day deal, they create a sense of urgency that compels their subscribers to purchase right away.

-By developing your email strategy with the marketing funnel in mind, you’ll convert more prospects into customers and more customers into fans, which means more money for your business.
+Develop your email strategy with the marketing funnel in mind.
+Doing so, you’ll convert more prospects into customers and more customers into fans, which means more money for your business.
 Yay!